shoui520/shoui520.github.io/docs/ime.md

 Undo last edit: ++ctrl++++z++
 Change back to hiragana (not applicable if edits are committed): ++ctrl++++backspace++
 Search candidate with Bing: ++ctrl++++b++
-Type Yen symbol: Type `えん` and find ¥ in the conversion candidates.
+Type Yen symbol: Type `えん` and find `¥` in the conversion candidates.
 Type any symbol: Type Japanese reading and find it in the conversion candidates.
-E.g. ラムダ can give you the greek symbol λ. みぎ can give you →. etc.
+E.g. `らむだ` can give you the greek symbol `λ`, `ぽんど` can give you the British pound symbol `£`. `みぎ` can give you `→`. etc.

-By default, the "Japanese" keyboard layout will use the English US layout (++shift++++num2++ = `@`).
+By default, the Japanese IME  will use the English US keyboard layout (++shift++++num2++ = `@`).
-The only other officially supported option is the JIS layout, which you can switch to by changing your hardware keyboard layout for the IME to *Japanese keyboard (106/109 key)* and restarting your PC.
+The only other officially supported option is the JIS keyboard layout, which you can switch to by changing your hardware keyboard layout for the IME to *Japanese keyboard (106/109 key)* and restarting your PC.
 You should not do this if you don't own a physical JIS keyboard with 無変換 keys and such.

 ## macOS